 To prevent an accumulation of chloride ions and potassium ions within the cell, a K+/Cl– symporter on the basolateral membrane allows leakage of these ions back into the extracellular fluid.

-The main role of the collecting duct is the reabsorption of water, through the action of anti-diuretic hormone (ADH) and aquaporins.
+The main role of the CD is the reabsorption of water, through the action of anti-diuretic hormone (ADH) and aquaporins.

 ADH is produced in the hypothalamus, and stored in the posterior pituitary gland until it is released.
 This hormone acts on kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of collecting duct tubular cells.